Don-Up/Algorithm-Solutions/others/Improve a function.md

 #  Improve a function

+<audio src="assets/Improve%20a%20function.mp3"></audio>

+Given an input of an array, which is made of items with at least three properties, for example:

 ```js
 // Given an input of array,
 // which is made of items with >= 3 properties